darrenjacoby/intervention/README.md

 # Intervention

-WordPress plugin containing modules to help clean up and modify the backend.
+WordPress plugin containing modules to help clean up and modify the backend easily.

 ## Installation